This example will focus on the SQL Case Statement.

 Here, you see that the female is ordered first since there is only 1 female in the table data.
 Then subsequently, both the males are ordered in the ascending order of their names.

-In this example, we learnt the following things:
+In this example, we learned the following things:

 - The functionality of SQL CASE Statement.